codeigniter4/CodeIgniter4/user_guide_src/source/database/query_builder.rst

     .. php:method:: where($key[, $value = null[, $escape = null]])

-        :param mixed $key: Name of field to compare, or associative array
+        :param array|RawSql|string $key: Name of field to compare, or associative array
         :param mixed $value: If a single key, compared to this value
         :param bool    $escape: Whether to escape values and identifiers
         :returns:   ``BaseBuilder`` instance (method chaining)